Labs64/netlicensing.io/_posts/2018-05-01-get-your-cebit-2018-tickets.md

 - We will verify your submission and send you a registration link

-- Follow the link to activate your 4-day visitor pass
+- Follow the link to activate your 4-day visitor pass for FREE

 - Further registration on CeBIT website will be required, please continue through this process